 Dog Behaviour Help Hub

-Can I Leave My Dog Alone While I Work Full Time?
+How Long Can I Leave My Dog Alone While at Work?

 Most dogs need more than a full water bowl and a long day to "get used to it".
-If you work full time, the kindest plan is usually one that breaks up the day, protects your dog's welfare, and builds alone-time confidence gradually.
+If you work full time or are thinking about leaving pets at home while at work, the kindest plan is usually one that breaks up the day, protects your dog's welfare, and builds alone-time confidence gradually.

 This is one of the questions owners feel most guilty asking.
 Work, appointments, school runs, and normal life all happen, but dogs do not understand why we leave or when we are coming back.